 After arriving in the remote airstrip of Constable Point, we’ll spend a day training the team in snowmobile driving and maintenance.
 Once everyone is prepared, our adventure begins!

 Driving away from Constable Point, we’ll cross the frozen Hurry Fjord, travelling on stable sea ice.
 From there, we’ll explore the remote mountains and valleys of Liverpool Land.
 There’ll be an opportunity to travel roped-up with the snowmobiles on a glacier.
 You’ll spend nights camped in the snow, or in hunters’ cabins.

-Expect freezing conditions down to -30°C, with daytime highs rarely above -20°C. On the snowmobiles you'll be warm though, with professional-grade snowmobile protective clothing included.
-We'll be travelling in pairs on the snowmobiles, giving you the opportunity to drive half the time, or just to relax as a passenger and take in the scenery.
+Expect freezing conditions down to -30°C, with daytime highs rarely above -20°C, for March and early April trips.
+For later season trips, these temperatures can be much warmer.
+On the snowmobiles you’ll be warm though, with professional-grade snowmobile protective clothing included.
+We’ll be travelling in pairs on the snowmobiles, giving you the opportunity to drive half the time, or just to relax as a passenger and take in the scenery.

 There will be plenty of time for photo stops and to enjoy the surroundings.
 Expect 2-3 hours of driving each day, plus time to explore on foot.
 This adventure can be easily combined with other activities such as dog sledding or ice fishing (extra charge applies).

 Day 1: Team meets in Akureyri, Iceland for the flight to Constable Point.
 Here you will be greeted by GELCO staff.

 Day 2: Full day of snowmobile training at Constable Point, with a local journey.